 The communication challenges of managing remote sales teams

 Remote working is still evolving, so communicating across time zones with multiple team members poses a new set of challenges.
-Check them out below.
-Have we missed any you think should be listed?
-Let us know in the comments.

 Be honest – how overwhelmed or frustrated do you feel when searching through multiple platforms or threads to find critical information from past discussions?
 We communicate with our remote teams in so many different ways these days; whether that be text messages, emails, social media chats -it’s easy to forget where the conversation happened.
-Ultimately this means that valuable information gets lost and end up missing significant opportunities.
+Ultimately this means that valuable information gets lost and ends up missing significant opportunities.